glogwa68/Seed-text-and-file-Converter-with-Library-of-Babel--python-/README.md

 created so not fully functional.

-to have the basic text from the seed you can execute the file named "convert_to_file.py" then indicating the .seed file contained in the seed folder, of the seed you want to translate.
+to have the basic text from the seed you can execute the file named "convert_to_file.py" then indicating the '.seed' file contained in the seed folder, of the seed you want to translate.